SolemnDave/Project-Blog/README.md

 ### Outcome

 At the completion of this step, the Project Blog was not only accessible via a custom domain but also secured with SSL encryption.
-The integration of Route 53 for DNS management and ACM for SSL configuration played a pivotal role in enhancing the website's security and reliability, providing a safe and consistent user experience.
+The integration of Route 53 for DNS management and ACM for SSL configuration played a role in enhancing my website's security and reliability, providing a safe and consistent user experience.

 ## Step 4 - Implement CloudFront for Content Delivery